 \section{Time asymptotics}

-In this section, we will prove asymptotic results in time $T$.
+In this section, we prove asymptotic results as $T \to \infty$.
 We first prove a general Tauberian theorem, which utilizes analyticity properties of the Laplace transform on the boundary of the region of convergence.
-Then we apply the Tauberian theorem to our problem to prove Therorem~\ref{theorem:moments} and the convergence part of Theorem~\ref{theorem:WLLN}.
+Then we apply the Tauberian theorem to prove Therorem~\ref{theorem:moments}.

 For a function $f:[0, \infty) \to \R$, we define its Laplace transform $\Lcal f$ to be the complex-valued function